 A world where people don’t needlessly die from diseases because the powers that be deny us the rights to Earth’s provisions.
 But ultimately, a world where humanity can survive and thrive together and do the impossible in Life Online.
 But none of that can come to fruition without the active participation of all of us to protect our divine rights as human beings; from those who seek to infringe on those rights whether they be governments, banking families, corporations, or the everyday person.
 Ideals can only go so far, the first step in creating change is acknowledging reality as it is and doing something about it.

 Although we detest evil and wish to extinguish it, everything in creation has a pivotal role, including evil.
-It is our responsibility as co-creators to understand the underlying causes of the world’s ills before we put forth any solutions, otherwise we’d be only focusing on the symptoms.
+It is our responsibility as co-creators to understand the underlying causes of the world’s ills before we put forth any solutions, otherwise, we’d be only focusing on the symptoms.
 I can speak intellectually on these topics but they won’t amount to anything without not only outer work but also inner work.
-I’ve really learned recently that “leveling up” or improving one self is far from easy, and that one may get lonely on their path to self-discovery.
+“Leveling up” or improving oneself is far from easy, and that one may get lonely on their path to self-discovery.
 But the pain is necessary before we can truly be what we call “awake.”